incub4t0r/incub4t0r.github.io/projects.md

 | 58x hot-swap sockets | Allows for switches to be replaced in future |

 Mechanical keyboards fascinate me, as well as ergonomic design, so I decided to spend some time to building my first orthogonal split mech keyboard.

+## LAMP Stack in Docker

+In preparations for SIGSAC lessons (shameless plug, go check out West Point SIGSAC), I was tasked with creating an SQL injection vulnerable login.
+I was also learning docker at the time, so I thought, "Should be fairly easy to setup a LAMP stack in docker, why not try it for sh*ts and giggles," and so I did.
+To be honest, I do think this method of creating a vulnerable web server is great at moving between host machines with the ability to fix any issues with a simple reboot.\
+I currently don't have a finished writeup for this project yet, but I will try to get it completed during the academic year.

 # Regular Projects